 Waymo recalled nearly 3,900 robotaxis after construction zone incidents.
 No injuries reported.
 Second recall this year follows flood-related software update.

-Alpha Score of 69 reflects moderate overall profile with moderate momentum, strong value, strong quality, weak sentiment.
+Alpha Score of 71 reflects strong overall profile with strong momentum, strong value, strong quality, weak sentiment.

 Waymo recalled nearly 3,900 robotaxis across the United States after several vehicles entered freeway construction zones where they were not supposed to operate.
 No injuries resulted from the incidents, the company said.
 The problem affected cars using Waymo's fifth-generation self-driving system.